espressif/openocd-esp32/contrib/loaders/flash/espressif/README.md

 ## Building Stubs

 The stubs use a specific build of ESP-IDF.
-Look at at the `stub_flasher_image.h` file for the `ESP32*_STUB_BUILD_IDF_REV` comment to find the ESP-IDF SHA that you need to use to build the stub.
+Look at the `stub_flasher_image.h` file for the `ESP32*_STUB_BUILD_IDF_REV` comment to find the ESP-IDF SHA that you need to use to build the stub.
 The process for each chip (e.g. esp32, esp32s3, etc) is roughly the same, though the stubs may use different versions of IDF.
 The process is:

 1. Download the git repo for the ESP-IDF version.
 ```bash